 Personally, my favourites are the sighting episodes.
 Loch Ness, UFOs, Bigfoot, that sort of thing.
 I like them specifically because they're difficult to challenge from my armchair.
 Some of the pseudoarchaeology episodes, for example, depend on a chain of logic so tenuous that a non-archaeologist like myself can take them apart just with Wikipedia and common sense.
 With the sightings, there's no chain of logic.
 Someone says Bigfoot is real because they saw Bigfoot...
 Well, I don't think they did, but there's no way I can prove that.
 This makes the sighting episodes unsettling in a way that the other episodes aren't.

 But that's all looking at the show as an argument.
 Let's look at it as a work of art.
 There's some very nice camerawork.
 There aren't many episodes that don't have at least a few cool visuals.
 There's always something interesting about shows made on a budget that is too small for it.
 It forces a degree of creativity on the people involved.
 The camerawork in In Search Of... is such a great example of this, always trying to do more with less.
-They may not be able to capture Stonehenge in HD like modern documentaries can, but they can get sunrise through the some monoliths with some awesome lensflare happening.
+They may not be able to capture Stonehenge in HD like modern documentaries can, but they can get sunrise through the some monoliths with some awesome lensflare happening and it looks awesome.

 The music has some of the same elements as the camerawork.
 Cheaply made electronic music.
 I don't even know how they made electronic music in the '70s.
 In the '60s, it was this ridiculous process involving splicing magnetic tapes together, and in the '80s it was synthesizers.
 I'm guessing the '70s was some sort of transitional thing, like synthesizers, but enormous synthesizers fueled by powdered mood rings or something.
 Anyway, the music is intrusive and spooky, just the way it should be.